GTPB/TCDT22/README.md

 ### Contact with the subject matter

 ## Reduction of lecture times
-because they are ONE WAY delivery, not really as effective as restfulmisolated contact with well prepared content)
+because they are ONE WAY delivery, not really as effective as restful, isolated contact with well prepared content)

 ## The Flipped Classroom Model
 https://youtu.be/qdKzSq_t8k8     4 minutes